fditraglia/treatment-effects-site/content/syllabus.md

 ## Pre-reading
 This course assumes basic knowledge of causal inference along with basic familiarity with the R programming language.
 If you need to brush up on either of these pre-requisites, you may find the following resources helpful.
+- My short [video lectures](/videos) on treatment effects basics.
-- Chapters 1-2 and 4-7 of my [lecture notes](/treatment-effects.pdf)
+- Chapters 1-2, 4-5, and 7-8 of my [lecture notes](/treatment-effects.pdf)
 - [Hands-On Programming with R](https://rstudio-education.github.io/hopr/).
 See also [my notes](https://qyocwwdd4c.joplinusercontent.com/shares/OsJNRF8AGMOE9NGxpt7YK1) on this book.
 - Lessons 1-4 of [Empirical Research Methods](https://empirical-methods.com/)